PietrH/Wikidata_Guide_to_adding_persons/README.md

 References follow the same sort of triple structure as statements (because they are statements), for a website use the “reference url” property.
 When referring to a website I like to add the date as well, so I use “retrieved”.
 You can add more values for a reference using the add button, for a book for example you might want to add ISBN, Page, Author, Title, …

 ![mycology_is_what_she_does](images/iZk3sEIDt6.png)
-You can also refer to a database as a reference, for example, researchgate or Orcid might give you information about birth dates, occupation, interests, … In this case I use the “stated in” property for the database, and use the database property (here it’s ResearchGate profile ID, but just type the database name in the property field and I’ll suggest some values for you) and the database identifier in the value field.
+You can also refer to a database as a reference, for example, researchgate or ORCID might give you information about birth dates, occupation, interests, … In this case I use the “stated in” property for the database, and use the database property (here it’s ResearchGate profile ID, but just type the database name in the property field and I’ll suggest some values for you) and the database identifier in the value field.

 Don’t forget to hit publish when you are done.